timetablebot/web/README.md

 ## Publishing

-Build a Docker by using
+Build a Docker container by using
 ```bash
 docker build -t timetablebot/web:latest .
 ```